dimsumlabs/openwrt/workshop/README.md

 # OpenWRT workshops - suggested topics

-## Session #1 - Getting started with OpenWRT
+## Session #101 - Getting started with OpenWRT

-*Goal: Buying a not-so-randomly chosen cheap router and making it work with OpenWRT*
+*Goal: Buy a not-so-randomly chosen cheap router and make it work with OpenWRT*

 - upgrading the firmware from the proprietary vendor firmware
 - making the web interface work